eodaGmbH/py-shiny-observable/README.md

 Shinyobservable makes it a breeze to integrate libraries such as [D3](https://d3js.org/).

-Create any kind of JavaScript visualizations and let Shiny handle your data and interactivity.
+Create any kind of JavaScript visualizations with [Observable](https://observablehq.com/) and let Shiny handle your data and interactivity.

 ## Features